10eputzen/frontend-nanodegree-feedreader/README.md

 Deleting the content of the allFeeds array will cause the test to fail.

-Loading the initial feed (feed 0) will cause the test to fail.
+Loading the same feed will cause this test to fail since it will be the same content